raymondbacco/106Arobot/docs/index.md

 ## Abstract

-Our original end goal was to create a robot with an arm that can go and retrieve a specific object from among a selection of a few different objects.
+Our original end goal was to create a robot with an arm that can locate and retrieve a specific object from among a selection of a few different objects.
 Each object is labeled with a different AR-tag and the user will be able to tell the robot which AR-tag's object to retrieve.

 ## Project Description